Djokovic pulls out of Paris Masters

 "My season has been long and tiring, I played all of my matches at my highest level, and now my body is aching for recovery."

-Djokovic's body appears to have let him down following a remarkable season in which he won 10 titles, including three grand slams and five Masters crowns, to notch up a 69-4 win-loss record.

-The 24-year-old, who pocketed a $1.6 million (1.0 million pound) bonus just for turning up in Paris by virtue of an ATP rule designed to entice top players to take part in the main events, now faces a race against time to get fit for the season-ending ATP World Tour Finals in London from November 20-27.
+Djokovic pocketed a $1.6 million bonus just for turning up in Paris by virtue of an ATP rule designed to entice top players to take part in the main events.

 Having skipped the Shanghai Masters through injury, he suffered a recurrence of a shoulder problem in his semi-final defeat in Basel by Japan's Kei Nishikori last week.